-9 Life-Changing Tips For Girls with Fine Hair
+11 Life-Changing Tips for Girls With Fine Hair

 It's a known fact that fine hair can get flat and greasy faster than you can say "dry shampoo."
 To resuscitate lifeless locks sans showering, Roszak says to keep a spray bottle filled with water on hand.
-When your hair is looking limp, lightly mist it with the water and spray your hair with a root lift spray.
+When your hair is looking limp, lightly mist it with the water and spritz in a root-lift spray.
 Use your hands to rough-dry your hair until it's mostly dry.
-"With a round brush, smooth out the pieces around [your] face by blow drying them forward, along with the top layer of the hair.
-Flip [your] head backwards and spray with hairspray all over," she says.
-Voila!
+"With a round brush, smooth out the pieces around [your] face by blow-drying them forward along with the top layer of the hair.
+Flip [your] head backwards and spray with hair spray all over," she says.
+Voilà!
 Easy volume.

 Try an inside-out approach.
 "Start taking hair supplements," advises Atkin.
 "I developed Ouai Thinning Hair Supplements (£26), which are designed to build strength and density in fine and limp hair, with black currant seed oil, amino acids and biotin."

 Next up, how to make your curls last all day.